aalto-trafficsense/regular-routes-devops/README.markdown

 1. Make sure chef has access to the file:
     * `$ sudo chgrp lerero regularroutes-srvr.json`
     * `$ sudo chmod 0640 regularroutes-srvr.json`
+1. As of April 23rd 2018, PostgreSQL 10 is missing from the Ubuntu default repositories.
+If that is the case, check [the instructions](https://www.postgresql.org/download/linux/ubuntu/) on how to add the proper repository.
 1. Setup and start the production server (run default recipe in local mode)
     * `$ cd /opt/regularroutes-cookbooks/cookbooks`
+    * First time: installation should work, but services don't start if the `waypoints` table is missing.
+Therefore on first execution:
+        * Run `$ sudo chef-client --local-mode -j ../regularroutes-srvr.json -o regularroutes:srvr1`
+        * Restore (below) or create (above) the waypoints.
+        * Run `$ sudo chef-client --local-mode -j ../regularroutes-srvr.json -o regularroutes:srvr2`
-    * `$ sudo chef-client --local-mode -j ../regularroutes-srvr.json`
+    * Once the waypoin-table exists, everything runs with `$ sudo chef-client --local-mode -j ../regularroutes-srvr.json`
     * If the script concludes without fatal errors, the server should be up and running.
-    * _Note: The current installation scripts have major issues with Chef v.
-13. Please check problems and solutions below._
 1. *IF* waypoint generation was done on another server, restore the information from that database:
     * Transfer `my_waypoints.tar.gz` to the intended TrafficSense server e.g. with scp.
     * Unpack: `gunzip my_waypoints.tar.gz`